 most of the cracked passwords are from the period when we were using MD5.

 Two tips to conclude with:

 - If you're creating your passwords with your own head, or if you use your password in multiple places, stop.
 A strong password is not defined by having at least one lower-, one upper-case letter, one digit, one special character because you'll predictably make the first letter upper-case, place the digit at the end and will follow it with an exclamation mark anyway.
 Strong password is defined by its randomness, which can be partly substituted by length, but even if you use this strong password on multiple sites, its strength is gone.
 Try using a password manager (though not all of them are created equal, I love 1Password, although historically I still use KeePass) and generate the master password by throwing a dice, that is using a method called diceware.

 - If you run a site and still store passwords using MD5, SHA-1, or SHA-2, you better change it to bcrypt or Argon2i and upgrade existing password hashes, too.
 Passwords will be much better protected.

-- My talk on the same topic from LinuxDays conference, in Czech though
+- My talk on the same topic (and more) from phpCE conference

 - Videos from Passwords, a conference series about… you know